columbia-it/django-jsonapi-training/docs/sphinx.md

      These can be worked around by excluding undocumented members and removing docstrings or `#:` comments (which sphinx treats like docstrings).
 	 This was supposedly [fixed](https://github.com/tonybaloney/sphinxcontrib-confluencebuilder/pull/43) but is apparently not (or this is a new way to trigger the issue).
+A [fix](https://github.com/tonybaloney/sphinxcontrib-confluencebuilder/issues/161) is in the works.
 3. There's no way to put the [ToC in the sidebar](https://jira.atlassian.com/browse/CONFSERVER-43090) so navigation sucks.
 4. No search.
 4. Poor formatting of autodocs.